gonzalocarreteroh/CloudAI/README.md

 Future versions:

-We aim to integrate in the future the map reduce processing of a large quantity of prediction labels and true lables to determine different metrics from our model like the accuracy.
+We aim to integrate in the future the map reduce processing of a large quantity of prediction labels and true lables with the rest of the app, to determine different metrics from our model like the accuracy.

-The new architecure would look as follows:
+The new architecure would look as follows, where the user would also give the true label of the image:

 [image](resources/future_work_architecture.svg)

+We could then give feedback to the user on how "understandable" their handwritten digits are to an AI model.